 Recipients are selected each July for the following year.
-Students interested in applying should submit or have forwarded to the Office of the Vice President of College Advancement the following items:
+Students interested in applying should submit the following items:

-- 1. A completed application for the Herring Scholarship.
-Application forms are available from the Foundation Office, generally by early January. - 2.
-Three letters of recommendation from school, business, and/or leaders in the community attesting to your character and leadership potential. - 3.
+1. A completed application for the Herring Scholarship.
+Application forms are available from the Foundation Office, generally by early January.

+- 2. Three letters of recommendation from school, business, and/or leaders in the community attesting to your character and leadership potential. - 3.
 A 300-500 word essay (double spaced) on the people and experiences that have shaped or influenced your values and your educational and/or life goals. - 4.
 Completed the free application for Federal Student Aid (FAFSA). - 5.
 Must have a minimum 2.5 cumulative GPA to be eligible to apply.